ShankulShukla/Face-Emotion-Detection/README.md

 - Created model by training for 200 epochs.

-- As the model is trained on 48*48 images for deploying this image to webcam live input we have to apply some preprocessing also.
+- As the model is trained on 48*48 images, for deploying this model to webcam live input we have to apply some preprocessing also.

-- So, from input web-cam feed I used face haar-cascades to extract out the images of faces.
+- So, from input web-cam feed I used face haar-cascades to extract out the images of faces at continuous time frames.

 - Then I reshaped the images at each time frame to 48*48 and decolourised them to make web-cam input analogous to the images its been trained on.